Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Introduction

 Deep Neural Networks (DNNs) are increasingly deployed in safety-critical applications, many involving some form of identifying humans.
 The risk of facing deceptive images---so called \textit{adversarial} instances---grows with the use of DNN models.
 In order to trick the DNN into categorizing the input image differently than a human would, an adversarial sample is employed.
 As first demonstrated by \citep{szegedy2013intriguing}, neural networks are susceptible to such adversity.

 The methods used to generate adversarial instances based on minimal input perturbations were enhanced by subsequent works \citep{carlini2017towards,moosavi2016deepfool,lapid2022evolutionary,lapid2023see}.
 Instead of modifying existing images, \citep{thys2019fooling} generated unconstrained adversarial instances using generative adversarial networks (GANs).
-While many methods concentrate on digital, white-box attacks, where the attacker has access to the model, it is crucial to investigate and comprehend potential realistic \textit{physical} attacks in more depth, i.e., attacks that occur in the physical world.
-Adversarial attacks are a type of cybersecurity threat that aims to deceive deep learning (DL) systems by injecting carefully crafted inputs that are designed to fool them.
-Herein, we focus on universal adversarial attacks (UAP).
+While numerous approaches focus on digital, white-box attacks, wherein the attacker possesses complete access to the model, it is imperative to examine and understand in greater detail the potential realistic attacks that transpire in the real world, characterized by limited or no access to the model by the attacker.
+Adversarial attacks are a type of cyber-security threat that aims to deceive deep learning (DL) systems by injecting carefully crafted inputs that are designed to fool them.

-Formally, given a model $f_\theta$, a dataset $\mathcal{D}$ of \textit{(image, label)} pairs, a loss function $\mathcal{L}$, and a norm $\Vert \cdot \Vert$, the objective of a \textit{universal adversarial attack} is formulated as follows:

-where $\delta$ is the perturbation added to the clean input images $(x,y) \in \mathcal{D}$, and $\epsilon$ is the maximal allowed perturbation.
-Essentially, we aim to find a perturbation, $\delta$, with norm not exceeding $\epsilon$, such that it maximizes the loss $\mathcal{L}$.
-When added to the clean images, the model $f_\theta$ is eventually induced to make a mistake.

 These attacks exploit vulnerabilities in DL models and take advantage of their tendency to make mistakes when processing data.
-Adversarial attacks can be used for manipulation in a wide range of applications, including image recognition, natural language processing, autonomous vehicles, and medical diagnosis \citep{lapid2022evolutionary,tamam2022foiling,lapid2023open}.
+Adversarial attacks can be used for manipulation in a wide range of applications, including image recognition, natural language processing, autonomous vehicles, and medical diagnosis \citep{lapid2022evolutionary,vitracktamam2023foiling,lapid2024open}.

 The implications of adversarial attacks can be far-reaching, as they can compromise the security and accuracy of systems that rely on DL.
 For instance, an adversarial attack on a vehicle-mounted, object-detection system could cause it to misidentify a stop sign as a speed-limit sign \citep{eykholt2018robust}, potentially causing the vehicle to crash.
 As DL becomes increasingly ubiquitous, the need to mitigate adversarial attacks becomes more pressing.
 Therefore, research into adversarial attacks and defenses is a rapidly growing area, with researchers working on developing robust and secure models that are less susceptible to such attacks.